I hate sand. It’s course, and ruff, and irritating. And it gets everywhere.

 An explosion in the distance breaks my train of thought.
 What was I talking about?
 The sky begins to fill with bursts of color.
 I know this.
 I’ve lived it before.
 My mind strains for the information.
 We used to call them…fireworks.
 Yes, fireworks!
 Why though?
 Because… because of… the new year.
 Time means nothing in the wasteland.
 There is only yesterday, today, and tomorrow.
 They are all the same though.
 Fight, survive, live.
 Tomorrow is not special.

 A new year though… that could be special.
 That could be the start of a new chapter.
 Something to rally around.
 The start of a resolution!
 No, wait, revolution, it’s called a revolution.
-I will assemble team and start a revolution.
-We can save film for future generations.
+I will assemble a team and lead a revolution.
+Together, we can save film for future generations.

 Next year is going to be one to watch.
 I guarantee it.